top of page

 Learning to Navigate Uncertainty

 The artists who emerged from New York’s challenging cultural landscape didn’t succeed by eliminating uncertainty.
 They learned how to work effectively within it.
-Modern organisations face the same challenge.
+You could argue that modern organisations face the same challenge.

 Building Resilient Teams

-Moreover, integrating practices from Acceptance and Commitment Therapy (ACT) can help teams navigate uncertainty.
-Training sessions that focus on mindfulness, emotional regulation, and commitment to values can enhance psychological flexibility.
+Moreover, integrating skills and practices from Acceptance and Commitment Therapy (ACT) can help teams navigate uncertainty.
+Training sessions that focus on present moment and self-awareness, emotional regulation, and a commitment to values guided action can enhance psychological flexibility.

 The Role of Leadership